Sequential $\delta$-optimal consumption and investment for stochastic volatility markets with unknown parameters: Solution of the HJB equation

 Setting here $\wt{u}(t,y)=u(T_0+T-t,y)$ we obtain a uniformly parabolic equation for $\wt{u}$ with initial condition $\wt{u}(T_0,y)=1$.
 Moreover, we know that $Q$ has bounded derivative.
-Therefore, for any $f$ from $\cX$ Theorem 5.1 from \cite{LadyzenskajaSolonnikovUralceva1967} (p.
+We deduce that for any $f$ from $\cX \bigcap C^{1,1}(\cK)$, Theorem 5.1 from \cite{LadyzenskajaSolonnikovUralceva1967} (p.
 320) with $0<l<1$ provides the existence of the unique solution of \eqref{sec:PrL.4} belonging to $\C^{1,2}(\cK)$.
 Applying the It\^o formula to the process

 and taking into account equation \eqref{sec:PrL.4} we get